tomas-polach/deploy-compose-to-aws/README.md

 ## Todos

+- [ ] Format code
+- [ ] Refactor for readability
 - [ ] Add examples
-- [ ] Print CF errors in action results
+- [ ] Split out creation of ELB domain into separate action
 - [ ] Provide CF outputs in the action results
+- [ ] Print CF errors in action UI

 ## What this does under the hood